 What is sustainable fashion?

 Between the news articles, scientific reports and developments in sustainability in various industries, there’s enough to keep us talking about sustainable fashion for a very long time.
 What seems to be forgotten in all of these conversations is one very basic question: what is sustainable fashion?
-I’m here to answer that question.
+It's important to answer that question.

-Put simply, sustainable fashion means any garment, collection, accessory etc that is made using eco-friendly and/ or ethical means.
-Since there’s still a lot of work to be done to make sustainable fashion mainstream, it’s more of a concept or philosophy than it is a clear-cut, tangible category at this point.
-It is this philosophy that guides the design and manufacture of collections, in the aim of moving towards environmental and social sustainability.
+Put simply, sustainable fashion means any garment, collection, accessory etc. that is made using eco-friendly materials and/ or by ethical means.
+Since there’s still a lot of work to be done to make sustainable fashion mainstream, it’s more of a concept than it is a clear-cut, tangible category at this point.
+It guides the design and manufacture of collections, with the aim of moving towards environmental and social sustainability.